stat545ubc-2021/Mini-Data-Analysis-1/Milestone_3/Mini-Data-Analysis-3.md

 But first, tasks 1 and 2 below ask you to modify a plot you made in a previous milestone.
-The plot you choose should involve plotting across at least three groups (whether by facetting, or using an aesthetic like colour).
+The plot you choose should involve plotting across at least three groups (whether by facetting, or using an aesthetic like color).
 Place this plot below (you’re allowed to modify the plot if you’d like).
 If you don’t have such a plot, you’ll need to make one.
 Place the code for your plot below.